BeardedManZhao/algorithmStar/src_code/README.md

 * Framework version: 1.13 - xxx

-* It provides support for obtaining the original array for the integer vector.
-You can use toIntArray to obtain the array object of the integer vector.
+* It supports the acquisition of the original array for the reshaping vector.
+You can use toArray to obtain the array object of the vector or matrix.

 * It optimizes the calculation between the integer vectors, reduces the internal call to the toArray method, and avoids redundancy.